Mac Trash Recovery: Everything You Need to Know

 Can I undo Empty Trash on Mac?

-No, there is no such reverse option available on Mac OS X. Once you click Empty Trash, Apple assumes you know what you intend to do — get rid of something, so there is no point designing another "undo" or "undelete" feature.
+No, there is no such reverse option available on macOS.
+Once you click Empty Trash, Apple (the company invented Macs) assumes you know what you intend to do — get rid of something, so there is no point designing another "undo" or "undelete" feature.
 Sounds reasonable, right?

 But, that does not mean your files are lost for good.
-Because you can still restore them by using Time Machine or a third-party recovery utility which I'll cover later.
-Though there is no 100% guarantee that you'll be able to retrieve them due to many factors, the chance is often high provided that you act as quickly as possible.
+Because you can still restore them by using Time Machine or a third-party recovery utility (see review here) which we'll cover later.
+Though it is not 100% guarantee that you'll be able to retrieve them due to the nature of data loss, the chance is often high provided that you act as quickly as possible.

 Why is it possible to recover trashed files?

-If your Mac is loaded with a traditional spinning hard drive (HDD), when you delete files from Trash, empty Trashcan or use other means — what happens is that the space the trashed data originally occupies is now released and available for reusing.
-The information such as data, file size, location, etc. associated with your files is still 100% intact provided that there are no new writing activities.
+If your Mac is equipped with a traditional spinning hard drive (HDD), when you delete files from Trash, empty Trashcan, or use other means to erase the files — what happens is that the space the trashed data originally occupies is now released and available for reusing.
+Information such as the real data, file size, location, etc. associated with your files are still 100% intact, provided that there are no new writing activities.

 However, the space marked as free can be re-occupied by any new data you generate on the hard drive if its file system tells old space needs to be reused.
-That means if you continue using your Mac or save additional files especially large ones to the same hard drive, it's possible that your old files can be written over — thus becoming unrecoverable.
-However, the good news is it often takes quite some time for that to happen, considering modern hard drives usually have way larger volumes.
+That means if you continue using your Mac or save additional files (especially large ones) to the same hard drive, it's possible that your old files can be written over — thus become unrecoverable.
+However, it often takes quite some time for that to happen, considering modern hard drives usually have way larger volumes.